monarc99/SPAN-ncnn-vulkan/README.md

 - <a href="https://github.com/terrainer/AI-Upscaling-Models/tree/main/4xSPANkendata">SPANkendata (4X)</a> by terrainer
 - <a href="https://openmodeldb.info/models/2x-span-anime-pretrain">2x-span-anime-pretrain (2X)</a> by Kim2091
 - <a href="https://github.com/Phhofm/models"> 2xHFA2kSpan (2x)</a> by Phhofm
+- <a href="https://openmodeldb.info/models/4x-Nomos8k-span-otf-strong"> 4x-Nomos8k-span-otf-strong (4x)</a> by Helaman
+- <a href="https://openmodeldb.info/models/4x-Nomos8k-span-otf-medium"> 4x-Nomos8k-span-otf-medium (4x)</a> by Helaman
+- <a href="https://openmodeldb.info/models/4x-Nomos8k-span-otf-weak"> 4x-Nomos8k-span-otf-weak (4x)</a> by Helaman
 ncnn implementation of SPAN, Swift Parameter-free Attention Network for Efficient Super-Resolution

 span-ncnn-vulkan uses [ncnn project](https://github.com/Tencent/ncnn) as the universal neural network inference framework.